 Goats, like humans, will get a big pregnant belly.
 Some goats will look more pregnant than others.
 Their bellies will grow straight out to the sides.

-One of the signs of goat labor is their sunken sides.
+One of the signs of goat early labor is their sunken sides.
 As the babies get ready to be born they will drop (also like humans) and get lined up for birthing time.

 When this happens, your does sides will suddenly look sunken in.
 This is a sign that kidding time will be coming soon.